 6. Hike up Mt.
 Kinka to Conquer Oda Nobunaga’s Gifu Castle

-Gifu Park is the historical site of the Oda Nobunaga’s palace.
+Gifu Park is the historical site of Oda Nobunaga’s palace.
 With Gifu Castle sitting gracefully at the top of Kinka Mountain, many visitors interested in Japanese history make the short 1-hour hike to witness the place where the great warlord’s ambition of conquering all of Japan began.
 The mountain has many paths available for hikers of different levels.
 There is also a ropeway for an easier way to reach the top.
-From the castle’s observation deck, you can see a 360 degrees panoramic view of Gifu City.
+From the castle’s observation deck, you can see a 360-degree panoramic view of Gifu City.
 You should also check out the Squirrel Village also on the top of Mt.
 Kinka for something less historic but way more adorable.

 7. Dance All Night at Gujo’s Odori Festival

 Gujo is a city famous for many things: ayu sweetfish, Kei-chan chicken, food replicas, and their pristine waterways flowing through the town.
 However, by far the biggest attraction of Gujo is the famous Gujo Odori Dance Festival that began 400 years ago.
 Every Obon season (four nights in mid-August), the Gujo Odori takes place and locals and visitors gather to dance a traditional dance on the streets until 5:00am in the morning.
 The dance is simple for anyone to join in.
 The tradition makes quite an impressive scene throughout the night until sunrise.